Sending request data

 typically include data in their body.

-This area is yours to do with as you want.
+This request body is yours to do with as you want.
 There’s a lot of freedom in how you structure your data, but there are some best practices to follow which you can learn more about in the [API Collections & Resources](/api-design api-collections) guide.

 Best Practices